michaltakac/xeva/docs/xeva-xr-design.md

-# Xeva XR/VR Design Document
+# Xreva XR/VR Design Document

 ## Overview
-Xeva is a 3D-native GUI library for React Three Fiber, modeled after Leva's API but designed for XR/VR environments where UI panels exist in 3D space and are interactable via VR controllers or hand tracking.
+Xreva is a 3D-native GUI library for React Three Fiber, modeled after Leva's API but designed for XR/VR environments where UI panels exist in 3D space and are interactable via VR controllers or hand tracking.

 ## Core API (Leva-Compatible)